szhang7/szhang7.github.com/_posts/ubuntu/2013-04-13-configuring-the-development-environment.md

 ---
 layout: post
-title: "Java Development Environment Integration"
+title: "Configuring the Development Environment"
-description: "The purpose of this article is to establish a continuous integrated java development environment.
+description: "The purpose of this article is to establish a continuous integrated development environment.
 The main tools include JDK, Jenkins, Maven, Tomcan, Mysql, and SVN."
-category: java
+category: ubuntu
-tags: [java, jdk, jre, development environment, jenkins, maven, tomcat, mysql, svn]
+tags: [ubuntu, java, jdk, jre, development environment, jenkins, maven, tomcat, mysql, svn]
 ---
 {% include JB/setup %}

+# Configuring the Development Environment

-The purpose of this article is to establish a continuous integrated java development environment.
+The purpose of this article is to establish a continuous integrated development environment.
 The main tools include JDK, Jenkins, Maven, Tomcan, Mysql, and SVN.

 ## Java Development Environment Configuration